 A trifle bowl shows off the layers nicely, but if you don’t have one, use any glass dish.
 Just bear in mind that the layers won’t be as evenly ‘stacked’.

-Make the gelatin pudding according to the package instructions.
-Proceed with the recipe while you wait for it to cool to room temperature.
+Make the gelatin pudding according to the package instructions, substituting Pimm's for some of the water.
+(For example, if a package calls for 2 cups of hot water and 2 cups of cold, use 2 cups hot water, 1 cup cold water and 1 cup Pimm’s.)
+Proceed with the rest of the recipe while you wait for it to cool to room temperature.

 Arrange the cake in the bottom of the trifle dish.
 Try to keep the pieces along the perimeter of the bowl quite neat.
 For the middle bits you can break up the cake and press the pieces in to fit.
 Aim for about a 1-inch (2.5cm) layer of cake.

 Combine 1/4 cup (60ml) orange juice with 2 tablespoons (30ml) Pimm’s.
 Drizzle over the cake.